 I’ve been a long time user of Reason, and love how it’s low on CPU resources and virtually crash-free.
 I still haven’t found any other program that makes it as easy to bang out a quick beat — the workflow is simply ah-may-zing!

 Here’s the deal: Reason normally retails for $399 for the full version.
-But just like FL Studio, you can save yourself a hundred dollars by getting the Student/Teacher version here — once again, it’s the same exact program as the regular version, just cheaper and there’s no need to show any credentials to purchase.
+But just like FL Studio, you can save yourself a significant chunk of money by getting the Student/Teacher version here — once again, it’s the same exact program as the regular version, just cheaper and there’s no need to show any credentials to purchase.

 I can definitely recommend this for beginners since everything you need is in the box: the included sound bank is incredibly extensive, and you no longer need a separate program to record vocals since version 6 introduced audio recording.
 Meanwhile, 6.5 also introduced Rack Extensions (the Propellerhead answer to third-party VSTs) and as of version 9.5, Reason can finally integrate VST plugins (this is HUGE).
 This means you can finally expand your sounds with VST instruments from third party developers that previously used to only be available on other DAWs.